sutoiku/puffin/FAQ.md

 No, all you need is an HTTP client, which you should be able to find for virtually any platform.

 ## Will you offer hosting services for Pafin?
 We will not.
-Instead, you will use your own [Amazon VPC](https://aws.amazon.com/vpc/) and add Pufin from the [AWS Marketplace](https://aws.amazon.com/marketplace), for free.
+Instead, you can use your own [Amazon VPC](https://aws.amazon.com/vpc/) and add Pufin from the [AWS Marketplace](https://aws.amazon.com/marketplace), for free.
+Others might though.

 ## When will Pafin be released?
 We do not know yet, but a tentative roadmap will be released before the end of January 2023.